Romance & Intimacy

 4. The food places that double as community

-A short list, in no particular order: Yellow Flower (jungle and tea), Ubud Spice (long shared dinners), Tukad Cepung (a coffee at the river), Pomegranate (slow food, slow conversation).
+A short list, in no particular order: yellow-flower-cafe (jungle and tea), Ubud Spice (long shared dinners), Tukad Cepung (a coffee at the river), Pomegranate (slow food, slow conversation).
 These are places designed for two people to talk for three hours without anyone hurrying them.
 Use them.

 5. Retreats